Tamal2026/Course-Registration-client/README.md

 * This is explaination how i managed the state in my assainment

-For managing the state i followed 4 step here is 4 step 1.useState
+* For managing the state i followed 4 step here is 4 step
-2.useEffect
+  1. UseState
+  2. Useeffect
   3. handleCourse Function
-4.Adding Toast for copy Course and adding max Credit
+  4. Adding Toast for same course and maximum credit Limit